About My Art

 Tim en Voyage

-For about five years I played with the space rock band “Tim en voyage”.
+For about five years I played with the space rock band “Tim en Voyage”.
 For me it was quite a challenge, as a singer and on guitar and harmonica.
-I also wrote lyrics in English for some of the band’s music and brought in two of my own songs (on youtube).
+I also wrote lyrics in English for some of the band’s music and brought in two of my own songs “Call on You” and “World’s Flag” .
 The band published a CD “Sound Stories” on which I can be heard on some pieces.
-I left the band in 2013 as there were neither sufficient opportunities for my own material nor for improvisation as guitar player.
+I left the band in 2013 as there were neither sufficient opportunities for my own material nor for improvisation on guitar.

 Roma